Join My Pilates Tribe

 I run mat-work classes every week around Camberley, Bagshot & Bisley:

-- Tuesday Evening: 6-7pm Beginners Pilates at Bagshot Pavilion
+- Tuesday Evening: 6-7pm Mixed Ability Pilates at Bagshot Pavilion

 - Thursday Morning: 9-10am Mixed Ability Pilates at St Francis Hall